mmachenry/rpi-imu/README.md

 # rpi-imu
-Experimenting with an inertial measuring unit on a RaspberryPi
+Experimenting with an inertial measuring unit on a RaspberryPi.